Borders of Israel: The Blue Line

 In 1923, 38 boundary markers were placed along the 78 km boundary and a detailed text description was published.
 The 2000 Blue Line differs in about a half dozen short stretches from the 1949 line, although never by more than 475 m.

 Between 1950 and 1967, Israeli and Lebanese surveyors managed to complete 25 non-contiguous kilometers and mark (but not sign) another quarter of the international border.

-On June 16, the Secretary-General reported to the Security Council that Israel had withdrawn its forces from Lebanon in accordance with Council Resolution 425 and met the requirements defined in his report of May 22, 2000.
-The withdrawal line has been termed the Blue Line in all official UN communications since.
+The Secretary-General reported to the Security Council that Israel had withdrawn its forces from Lebanon on June 16, in accordance with Council Resolution 425, and met the requirements defined in his report of May 22, 2000.
+Since then, the term "Blue Line" has been the standard term for the withdrawal line in official UN communications.